-It may have escaped your attention (if, for instance, you have just returned from an extended hibernation in a disused Siberian mine), but the Olympics are coming to Tokyo this summer.
+It may have escaped your attention (if, for instance, you have just returned from an extended hibernation in a disused Siberian mine), but the Olympic Games are back.
 I always think it’s a bit sad that participation in the Games is confined to sporty types.

 Suppose there was an Olympics for classical music.
 Which countries would top the medals table?
 And before you answer, remember that the Olympic authorities tend to disqualify competitors who are dead.
 Which means that a country such as Austria wouldn’t be able to call on the likes of Haydn, Mozart, Schubert, Bruckner and Mahler.
 No, this is a fantasy competition to judge present-day musical prowess, not illustrious traditions.